 So if we have this clear, then we can see that whether we are an intellectual type or whether we are an intuitive type, still to make any progress we need to go through these valid ways of knowing: You hear something; you presume it’s true.
 Then you have to understand, discern and understand; you have to get an inferential understanding.
 And then you focus on it.
 Okay, so that’s the process of how we make progress on the path.
 It’s through hearing, thinking, and meditating.
 That’s what analytical meditation is about.

-Alex: It will take a while.
-I mean, now you’ve just heard of this, perhaps.
+It will take a while.
+Now you’ve just heard of this, perhaps.
 Then you have to think about it and chew on it.
 Before maybe you had just a very rough understanding of what we meant by analytical meditation, so now you’ve heard a little bit more of a refined discussion.
 So you have to think about it.
 Go over it slowly.

 And if we go deeper in the sutra and tantra teachings: If the teacher says something that doesn’t fit in with the teachings, then we ask.
 “I don’t understand that.
 This contradicts what you said before.
 Could you explain more deeply?”
 “This contradicts this text.
 Could you explain more deeply?” and so on.
 Because teachers make slips of the tongue, just like anybody else.